svalinn/ALARA/tools/ALARAJOYWrapper/README.md

 This command only takes one argument, `-f`, which directs the program to the directory containing the TENDL/PENDF file pairs.
 This argument is optional, and if left blank, will default to the current working directory.

 ## Data Output
-Running `preprocess_fendl3.py` will return the file path to the resultant CSV file containing transmutation reaction pathways for the neutron activation of the given isotope(s).
-Each row in the CSV represents a different reaction, and contains the following data needed by ALARA for a library conversion:
+Running `preprocess_fendl3.py` will return the file path to the resultant space-delimited DSV file containing transmutation reaction pathways for the neutron activation of the given isotope(s).
+Each row in the DSV represents a different reaction, and contains the following data needed by ALARA for a library conversion:

 - Parent KZA: Unique isotope identifier for the parent isotope in the format **ZZAAAM**, where ZZ is the isotope's atomic number, AAA is the mass number, and M is the isomeric state (0 if non-excited).
 - Daughter KZA: Unique isotope identifier of the daughter isotope produced from a particular transmutation reaction in the format **ZZAAAM**.